-Students with a Bachelor's degree are required to attain at least 30 credits before submission of their thesis for examination.
-Students with a STEM-related Master's degree are required to attain at least 20 credits before submission of their thesis for examination.
+Students with a Bachelor's degree are required to attain at least 30 credits, including all mandatory credit-bearing elements of the program, in order to graduate.
+Students with a STEM-related Master's degree are required to attain at least 20 credits, including all mandatory credit-bearing elements of the program, in order to graduate.